Ryuka123/Cloudera/README.md

 <img src="https://github.com/ShivaniThadiyan/Cloudera/blob/master/Images/clousera-hue-uploadfiles2.png"/>

 6. The .txt file is now uploaded to Hue.
 The Spark application will use this data as input and provide the output to ADLS.

+### 3.4: Apache Spark (Run Spark App)
+Spark is the open standard for flexible in-memory data processing that enables batch, realtime,and advanced analytics on the Apache Hadoop platform.
+To use  it properly, it is also  a good  idea  to install “dos2unix”.  dos2unix is  a program  that converts DOS to UNIX text file format, ensuring everything will run in a Linux environment